SachaWheeler/weather/README.md

 - if I have any meetings today and when
 - and my upcoming calendar events.

+## Motivation

-I tend to get lost in my work in the morning, so this is a gentle and informative assistant.
+I tend to get lost in my work in the morning, so this script serves as a gentle, informative assistant to keep me on track.

+## License
+This project is for personal use and is not under any specific license currently.